Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data: Two-stage Coarse-to-fine robust tensor completion framework

 \subsection{Global completion guided local patch tensor refinement}

-After constructing patch tensors using patch jitter, we apply a local patch refinement process on each patch tensor.
+After constructing patch tensors using {the} patch jitter, we apply a local patch refinement process {to} each patch tensor.
 We utilize the global coarse completion result to help identify the outliers in the patch tensor, as well as give a good initialization to the missing entries of the patch tensor.